-Every potter has had the experience of opening a bucket of glaze only to be met with a foul odor; micro organisms of some sort have grown.
+Every potter has had the experience of opening a bucket of glaze only to be met with a foul odour; microorganisms of some sort have grown.
 Or, open a jar of brushing glaze only to find that it has thinned and does not brush on normally.
-While it seems odd that they could even have grown in a bucket of water mixed with rock powder, it is an aqueous system and usually at least some carbon is present, especially in the clays.
-And there is often no shortage of micro organism contamination sources during the mixing process.
-However, the problem is most often accompanied by slurry issues like settling out, poor application properties, gelling or bubbling.
-And, unfortunately, fixing the problem is not as easy as just adding some bleach or Dettol.
-That may or may not remove the odor, but it won’t fix the slurry problems.
-Typically, a glaze like this is ‘terminal’, like a serious disease diagnosed too late.
-That is not to say that there exists no additive to correct it, but no one is going to hire a micro biologist to figure whether it is a mold, bacteria, fungus, algae or yeast and what anti-microbial is needed!
+While it seems odd that they could even have grown in a bucket of water mixed with rock powder, it is an aqueous system and usually, at least some organics are present (e.g. lignite in the clays, CMC gum).
+The microbials can lessen or neutralize the function of the organic binders in the slurry, thus affecting suspension, application properties and rheology.
+It follows that fixing the problem is not going to be as easy as just adding some bleach or Dettol.
+That may or may not remove the odor, but it won’t fix the damage done.
+Typically, a glaze like this is ‘terminal’.
+That is not to say there exists no strategy to correct it, but no one is going to hire a microbiologist to figure out whether it is a bacteria, fungus, mold, algae or yeast and what anti-microbial is needed!
 Glazes used in industry seldom have this issue and it is not because they are used continuously as made, it is because anti-microbials (biocides) are added when they are mixed.
-Just like with human health, little is needed to prevent growth of micro organisms whereas a lot would be needed to rescue a slurry once they take hold.
+Just like with human health, little is needed to prevent the growth of microorganisms whereas a lot is needed to rescue a slurry once they take hold.

 Ceramic supply stores for potters and hobby do not generally carry biocides.
-And issues with spoiled glazes are rare enough that potters can live without them by simply avoiding bio-contamination when mixing and using them and avoid storing them in overly warm places or in bright light.
-But, as an insurance, you may wish to add a few drops of Detol or bleach in newly mixed glazes.
+And issues with spoiled glazes are rare enough that potters can live without them by simply avoiding bio-contamination when mixing and using them, and avoiding storing them in overly warm places or in bright light.
+But, as insurance, you may wish to add a few drops of Detol or bleach in newly mixed glazes.

 Is your contaminated glaze hazardous to handle?
-Likely not, but to be sure would be as difficult to establish as determining what biocide and how much is needed to fix it.
+Likely not - but to be sure would be as difficult to establish as determining what biocide and how much is needed to fix it.
 The best course is to throw it out.
-That being said, it might be possible dry it out to a powder, sterilize the powder and then remix it.
+That being said, it might be possible to dry out to a powder, sterilize the powder and then remix it.
 If you want to waste time!

 This slug is about 6 months old.
 It contains 0.75% gum.
-The gum also destroys the workability of the clay so it is not useful in this application anyway.
+The gum destroys the workability of the clay so it is not useful in this application anyway.